emqx/emqx/apps/emqx_durable_storage/README.md

 # EMQX Replay

-`emqx_replay` is a durable storage for MQTT messages within EMQX.
+`emqx_ds` is a durable storage for MQTT messages within EMQX.
 It implements the following scenarios:
 - Persisting messages published by clients
 -